ariahosseini/InterfacePhononsToolkit/README.md

 <p>

 This equation is valid when the phase grains are spherical without preferred orientations and arranged in a symmetrical fashion.
-Using the model prediction for $\kappa_{\mathrm{eff}}$, equation \ref{eq:kappa_Kn}, we will have
+Using the model prediction for κ<sub>eff</sub>, we will have
 </p>

 <p align="center">